cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/API/profile/get-profile.md

 ---
-id: profiles
+id: get-profile
-title: Profiles
+title: Get profile
-slug: /api/profile/get-profiles
+slug: /api/profile/get-profile
-sidebar_label: Get profiles
+sidebar_label: Get profile
 sidebar_position: 2
-description: Get profiles
+description: Get profile
 ---

 You can find a `ccProfile` by it's `handle` - the `ccProfile`’s data is in `externalMetadataInfo`